JoshuaDjordjevic/flip/README.md

 * H: Hide/unhide onion skin
 * SPACE: Play/pause animation

-At the moment the animation is locked to play at 8 frames per second, but when a UI comes along this will be customizable.
+At the moment the animation is locked to play at 8 frames per second.
+Hang tight while I make that customizable.